Main Menu

 Park Information

 The Lewis and Clark Expedition headed west in 1804 and encountered a lake that William Clark described as “full of Geese & Goslings.”
 Today, that lake is Lewis and Clark Lake, which is bordered by Lewis and Clark State Park.
-The park’s broad open spaces and easy water access make it a favorite for families who take advantage of the boat ramp and swimming beach.
-Bird watchers come to Lewis and Clark to watch geese, great blue herons and snowy egrets flock to the oxbow lake.
+The park’s broad open spaces make it a favorite for families who take advantage of the scenic picnic areas and playground.
+Bird watchers come to Lewis and Clark to watch geese, great blue herons, eagles, swans and snowy egrets flock to the oxbow lake throughout the seasons.

 Park Hours